cedexis/openmixapplib/apps-javascript/optimal-rtt/README.md

 * Performance penalty - You can assign an optional penalty (or bonus) to each provider as a percentage of the actual score.

 * Geo Override - You can map specific providers to countries and markets.
-If it matches the request's geo information to a mapped provider, the application will select it as long as it meets the availability threshold.
+If the application matches the request's geo information to a mapped provider, it will select that provider as long as it meets the availability threshold.
   Country mappings take precedence over market mappings.

 * Geo Default - In the event that an optimal provider cannot be selected based on round-trip time, the application can use the country and market mappings to